-Tom's Kitchen on the 100-level of Avery Hall offers sandwiches, salads, soups, muffins, bagels, snacks, and beverages from 9 until 4 every weekday.
+Tom's Kitchen on the 100-level of Avery Hall offers sandwiches, salads, soups, muffins, bagels, snacks, and beverages from 9 a.m. to 4 p.m. every weekday.
 The Kitchen also provides catering services for the School's special events.

-Columbia University maintains dining services in three principal locations, John Jay Hall, Wien Hall, and Bard Hall, in addition to several auxiliary operations.
-These facilities are open to all students on a cash or contract basis, whether or not they live in University residence halls.
+Columbia University maintains dining services in three principal locations-John Jay Hall, Wien Hall, and Bard Hall-in addition to several auxiliary operations.
+These facilities are open to all students on a cash or contract basis, whether or not they live in University Residence Halls.

-A la carte services are provided in the following locations:
+À la carte services are provided in the following locations: